 - Set the oven to 220˚C and line a baking sheet with foil.
 Drizzle a little olive oil on the foil.

 - Blitz the rice cakes into small crumbs using a food processor and set aside.
 Beat the eggs in a shallow bowl and place the flour into another shallow bowl and set aside.

-- Using a meat tenderiser, flatten the chicken thighs to your desired thickness.
+- Using a meat tenderiser, flatten the chicken thighs until it is more or less the same thickness (around 1½ cm thick).
 Dredge each piece of chicken with the flour.
 Dip the chicken into the egg and place it into the bowl of rice cake crumbs, turning it to coat on all sides.
 Place carefully on the baking tray and continue with the rest of the chicken.